 Dr. Frank Sellke is the chief of cardiothoracic surgery at Rhode Island Hospital and The Miriam Hospital, and is Professor of Cardiothoracic Surgery at Brown University.
 His research interests include the regulation of microcirculation in health and disease, ischemic injury and inflammation during cardiac surgery, collateral vascular formation, and the use of growth factors and cell therapy to increase blood flow to ischemic tissue.

 Dr. Linda Shore-Lesserson serves as the Chief of Cardiothoracic Anesthesia, Professor of Anesthesiology, and Director of Cardiovascular Anesthesiology at Montefiore Medical Center in New York.
 Dr. Shore-Lesserson's research interests include hemostasis and thrombosis as they relate to cardiovascular disease.
 She recently served as the lead author on an innovative joint STS / SCA / AmSECT study providing clinical practice guidelines on anticoagulation best practices for cardiopulmonary bypass surgery.

 COURSE DIRECTOR & SPEAKER

-CREF Course Co-Director Alfred H. Stammers serves as Vice President of Clinical Quality & Outcomes Research at SpecialtyCare, Inc. Al established and directed the Master program in perfusion sciences at the University of Nebraska Medical Center where he was an Associate Professor in the School of Allied Health Professions in the College of Medicine.
+CREF Co-Director Al Stammers serves as Vice President of Clinical Quality & Outcomes Research at SpecialtyCare, Inc. Al established and directed the Masters program in perfusion sciences at the University of Nebraska Medical Center, where he was an Associate Professor in the School of Allied Health Professions in the College of Medicine.
 Mr. Stammers has authored more than 300 publications on perfusion-related topics and is a world-renowned speaker in this area.
 His research interests include quality improvement, blood management, and outcomes analysis.